Costa Rica with Kids

 My wife and daughter loved the yoga and wished that it was offered every day.

-We really wanted to do a sunset ride with all five of us, but given that there are only eight horses and it’s a popular excursion, it’s difficult to to get five of the slots on a busy week.
+We really wanted to do a sunset ride with all five of us, but given that there are only eight horses and it’s a popular excursion, it’s difficult to get five of the slots on a busy week.
 The morning horseback riding was easier to reserve, and my wife, 9-year-old and 11-year-old went.

-My son and I were picked up at the resort along with eight others and driven 20 minutes away to a starting point.
+My son and I were picked up at the resort on Punta Islita along with eight others and driven 20 minutes away to a starting point.
 We then kayaked maybe 45 minutes through mangroves to the ocean, took a break for 15 minutes, and kayaked back.
 I really enjoyed the kayaking.
 My son didn’t, but he never likes really hot outdoor activities so our noon-2pm time slot (timed with high tide) was about as bad as it gets.
 I’d still recommend this even if it’s the middle of the day, but kids may enjoy an earlier or later departure more.

 Elder at Chillasana was an excellent instructor.
 My 11-year-old joined another child and an adult in a lesson, learned the basics, and was on the water in around 45 minutes.
 She surfed for an hour and 15 minutes, with Elder in the water to assist, and consistently got up onto her board, riding waves into shore.
 She’s not sure if she wants to be a surfer, but she loves that she now knows the basics and knows that she’s good at it.
 FYI, her legs got really burned while in the water, despite the sunscreen we applied in advance.
 A friend of hers at the resort had the same thing happen.
 I should have dried her off and reapplied halfway through.